sprinkle-tool/sprinkle/README.txt

     # Deployment

-    # Configures spinkle to use capistrano for delivery of commands to the remote machines (via
+    # Configures sprinkle to use capistrano for delivery of commands to the remote machines (via
     # the named 'deploy' recipe).
 Also configures 'source' installer defaults to put package gear
     # in /usr/local